 If you have decided to start your own business, one of the first decisions you need to make is how you want to structure your entity.
-There are advantages and disadvantages to both limited liability corporations (LLCs) and S corporations, and the decision can be a difficult one.
+There are advantages and disadvantages to both limited liability corporations (LLCs) and S corporations.
+These advantages and disadvantages make the decision a difficult one.

 An LLC is a streamlined business structure that combines the pass-through taxation of a partnership or sole proprietorship with the limited liability of a corporation.
 Some advantages and disadvantages of electing to form an LLC include: